JosephDuffy/Yarn-Ball/README.md

 ## Installation

-Yarn Ball is via the [Chrome Web Store](https://chrome.google.com/webstore/detail/yarn-ball/hnoheojfnfoadajfnopmabmpcgmlkmlg), and [AMO](https://addons.mozilla.org/firefox/addon/yarn-ball).
+Yarn Ball is available via the [Chrome Web Store](https://chrome.google.com/webstore/detail/yarn-ball/hnoheojfnfoadajfnopmabmpcgmlkmlg) and [AMO](https://addons.mozilla.org/firefox/addon/yarn-ball).
 In the future it may be submitted to the Safari Extensions Gallery.

 ## Development